BNP Paribas Arbitrage SA Increases Stake in Infosys Limited (NYSE:INFY)

-BNP Paribas Arbitrage SA increased its stake in Infosys Limited (NYSE:INFY – Get Rating) by 26.5% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 1,089,982 shares of the technology company’s stock after buying an additional 228,488 shares during the period.
-BNP Paribas Arbitrage SA’s holdings in Infosys were worth $20,176,000 as of its most recent SEC filing.
+BNP Paribas Arbitrage SA grew its position in Infosys Limited (NYSE:INFY – Get Rating) by 26.5% during the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 1,089,982 shares of the technology company’s stock after acquiring an additional 228,488 shares during the quarter.
+BNP Paribas Arbitrage SA’s holdings in Infosys were worth $20,176,000 at the end of the most recent reporting period.

 Other institutional investors also recently added to or reduced their stakes in the company.
 Veriti Management LLC increased its stake in Infosys by 8.1% in the 2nd quarter.
 Veriti Management LLC now owns 56,746 shares of the technology company’s stock worth $1,050,000 after buying an additional 4,245 shares during the period.
 Schubert & Co purchased a new position in Infosys in the 2nd quarter worth about $31,000.
 Mercer Global Advisors Inc. ADV increased its stake in Infosys by 9.5% in the 1st quarter.
 Mercer Global Advisors Inc. ADV now owns 24,378 shares of the technology company’s stock worth $607,000 after buying an additional 2,116 shares during the period.
 Twin Tree Management LP purchased a new position in Infosys in the 2nd quarter worth about $148,000.
 Finally, abrdn plc increased its stake in Infosys by 8.5% in the 1st quarter. abrdn plc now owns 325,126 shares of the technology company’s stock worth $8,160,000 after buying an additional 25,482 shares during the period.
 Hedge funds and other institutional investors own 13.01% of the company’s stock.